2.3. Linguistic structure of speech#

 2.3.2.4.
 Utterances#

 Utterance is the smallest unpaused act of speech produced by one speaker, as delineated by clear pauses (or changes of speaker).
 In contrast to written language, where a sentence is one grammatical expression with a communicated meaning, utterances in spoken language can vary from individual words to much longer streams of words and grammatical constructs.
-In other words, speech does not consist of clearly delinated sentences (or clauses), but of speaking acts of varying durations.
+In other words, speech does not consist of clearly delineated sentences (or clauses), but of speaking acts of varying durations.
 Speakers may use fillers (aka. hesitations, filled pauses) such as “uhm” or “ah” or prolonged vowels to signal that they aim to continue their utterance, but need some to reorganize their thinking in order to mentally construct the subsequent speech.

 2.3.2.5.
 Morphological units#